 Giezendanner is quite right that the WEA guidelines allow translators to take out Father and Son as long as they simply label their works “Scripture-based products” rather than “Scripture.”
 We have even seen that they are actively doing this in new translation projects, while also continuing to distribute many older works that remove terms meaning “Father” and “Son” entirely.
 How many Wycliffe and SIL donors or partners realize that they may still be funding work that removes the concepts of God being Father and Son by virtue of this loophole—a loophole that Wycliffe translators themselves have publicly acknowledged they are actively using?

 Another loophole in the WEA guidelines allows translators to add modifiers to Father-Son terms.
-For example, Wycliffe produced a translation into Kazakh that called Jesus the “spiritual Son” of God6In Kazakh, рухани Ұлы instead of just “Son” of God.
+For example, a 2010 translation into Kazakh, which the Bible Society of Kazakhstan attributed to Wycliffe, called Jesus the “spiritual Son” of God6In Kazakh, рухани Ұлы instead of just “Son” of God.
 The addition of “spiritual” weakens the force of the Father-Son relationship as revealed in Scripture, and calls into question whether Jesus truly is the Son of God.
 The Bible Society of Kazakhstan rejected the addition of “spiritual,” stating that Wycliffe’s translation of “Son” terms in Kazakh “diminishes the person of Jesus Christ.”7Quoted from “Guidance document to translate the Biblical text into Kazakh,” the translation brief for the Bible Society of Kazakhstan’s translation project after Wycliffe’s translation was found to be unsuitable.
 They therefore felt they had no choice but to reject this translation and embark on their own.

 Another modifier allowed under the WEA guidelines is to call Jesus the “Son who comes from God,” rather than simply “Son of God.”
 This type of translation had already been used in Indonesian, in the Kitab Suci Injil translation.8The Indonesian phrase is Sang Anak yang datang dari Allah.
 In contrast, the inspired Greek text makes clear that Jesus is not just someone’s son who comes from God (just as Muhammad is “someone’s” son who “comes from God” as a prophet, in their view), but that He is in fact God’s one and only Son.
 When Jesus asks the Pharisees whose son the Messiah is (Matthew 22:42), and then shows them that he cannot simply be David’s son, readers of a faithful translation will know the unspoken answer to Jesus’ question: He is God’s Son!
 Sadly, readers of the Kitab Suci Injil, as well as any others that follow the WEA guidelines’ allowance of this kind of phrase, would not.